Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws: Numerical Experiments

 Linear Lagrange interpolation function is used as a basis function in space.
-Experimental Order of Convergence (EOC) is calculated for a one dimensional convection equation with initial condition as a cosine wave (equation \eqref{Cpul}) convecting with unity wave speed in $\mathcal{L}_2$ and $\mathcal{H}_1$ norm.
-Table ~\ref{Table3} shows the EOC which is optimal for linear interpolation function $N^h \in C^0(\Omega)$.
+Experimental Order of Convergence (EOC) is calculated for one-dimensional convection equation with initial condition as a cosine wave (equation \eqref{Cpul}) convecting with unity wave speed in $\mathcal{L}_2$ and $\mathcal{H}_1$ norm.
+Table ~\ref{Table3} shows the EOC which is optimal for linear interpolation function $N^h \in C_c^0(\Omega^h)$.